ASE A5 Brakes Practice Test

 Answer A is wrong.
 Worn brake pads result in brake squeal.

 Answer B is wrong.
 Over-adjusted brakes result in brake drag and worn rear brake shoes.

 Answer C is wrong.
 The proportioning valve prevents rear wheel lockup.

 Answer D is correct.
 A faulty metering valve results in a nosedive condition.

-34. A vehicle has a grinding noise that gets louder and changes in pitch while turning left.
+34. A vehicle has a grinding noise that gets louder and changes pitch while turning right.
 Which of the following is causing this noise?

 - A. A cupped left front tire.

-- B. A faulty right front wheel bearing.
+- B. A faulty left front wheel bearing.